Stay active and fit at home

 - Please have enough space to perform various exercises in a full range of motion.

 - Remember to properly hydrate, and go at your own pace!

 - Please see our Virtual Classes page for full details.

 In conjunction with National Health and Fitness Day, KPU Sport and Recreation would like to challenge everyone to daily exercise.
 Whether it is walking, cycling, or anything that makes your heart pump and your body sweat.
 You can track your distance traveled or your time spent being active.

 - Use this Interactive Form to record your daily exercise

-This workout consists of 6 main exercises which all utilize many muscles of the body.
-This is great for helping activities of daily living and can be called functional training.
-Be sure to keep the movements slow and controlled to begin with.
-Keep your core tightened up at all times!
-These exercises are also great for developing total body power, as you get more comfortable with each movement increase your weight and speed!
+This workout consists of 6 main exercises which all utilise many muscles of the body.
+This is great for helping activites of daily living and is often called funcational training.
+Be sure to keep the movement slow and controlled and keep your core tightened up at all times!
+These exercises are also great for developing total body power, as you get more comfortable with each movement increase your weight and the speed!

 - High intensity exercise is great for burning calories and building muscle.
 Make sure to listen to your body and modify as necessary.
 You may pause or take breaks whenever you need.

 - This type of exercise is great for doing 1 - 3 times per week, be sure to give yourself at least one to two days in between doing this routine again.
 If you want to add a set be my guest!

 Your core muscles are what connect your upper and lower body.
 It stabilizes your body, allowing you to move in any direction with proper balance.
 From putting on your shoes to running a marathon, a strong core is beneficial to everyone to ensure that the body is functioning properly.
 Besides ensuring proper mobility, strong core muscles are important for good posture, preventing back pain and improved balance and stability.